 - Special $25,000 loss allowance for rental real estate with active participation

 - Limitations on tax credits generated by passive activities

 - Special rules that re-characterize passive income to non-passive income

 - What rentals are subject to self-employment tax under §1402

-J. Patrick Garverick is one of the most admired and best-reviewed Tax Speakers in the country and we are offering the classes at a much-discounted price during the COVID-19 pandemic.
-His courses have been best-reviewed time and again
+J. Patrick Garverick is one of the most admired and best-reviewed Tax Speakers in the country and we are offering the classes at a much-discounted price.
+His courses have been best-reviewed by audiences for:

 Awards and Accolades

 - Award for Instructor Excellence for California Education Foundation

 - Award for Outstanding Course materials for California Education Foundation.

 - Rated top tax instructor in nearly every location he has presented